WayneLambert/portfolio/README.md

 ## The Word Counting App

-The word counting app is another demonstration of using Python to calculate the number of occurences of each of the words and letters used within the string input/pasted by the user.
+The word counting app is a demonstration of using Python to calculate the number of occurences of each of the words and letters used within the string input/pasted by the user.
 Again, no models are required for this app, however Django's view handles the request/response cycle and the rendering of the applicable context is handled using a Django template.

 ## API Endpoints